La Familia Burrón: Doña Borola Tacuche de Burrón

-Some of her inventions and projects include a wooden helicopter that is powered by a clothes washer motor, a cannon for traveling to space, a cable car, a sputnik built using a water container.
-She used her blender's motor in order to get in Earth's orbit.
-She created a single seat airplane to rescue her husband in Africa.
-In benefit of the "viejerio" (a derogative name for old people) and the dozens of "pirrimplines" (kids) that live in the neighborhood, she built an alternative subterranean transportation system so as to prevent her neighbors and their children from being run over when they try to cross streets and avenues.
-She has hunted zoo ostriches for her Christmas dinner, she has cooked meatballs using newspapers together with a dressing of car tires and bean parasites; she has cooked soups with car tires and rubber dust.
-With the help of the neighbors, she has robbed department stores and marketplaces using wrestling masks and using a musket.
-These are only a sample of the hundreds of adventures she has carried, the majority of which end up with injured people, such was when she decided to steal the gas from a neighboring building through a hose, causing a huge explosion.
-The last episode actually led Borola to jail, which she was able to skip shortly thereafter thanks to her relations with members of the "tecolotiza" (a derogatory form for the police).
+Some of her inventions and projects include a wooden helicopter powered by a clothes washer motor, a cannon for traveling to space, a cable car, and a satellite built using a water container.
+In benefit of the "viejerio" (a derogative name for old people) and the dozens of "pirrimplines" (kids) that live in the neighborhood, she built an alternative subterranean transportation system to prevent her neighbors and their children from being run over when they try to cross the streets.
+Many of these adventures end with people being injured.
+The last episode led Borola to jail, but was quickly released thanks to her relations with members of the "tecolotiza" (a derogatory word for the police).